 BNL's ES Program includes groundwater monitoring at 10 active research facilities (e.g., accelerator beam stop and target areas) and support facilities (e.g., fuel storage facilities).
-During 2004, 125 groundwater wells were monitored during 318 individual sampling events.
+During 2005, 125 groundwater wells were monitored during 285 individual sampling events.
 Detailed descriptions and maps related to the ES groundwater monitoring program can be found in SER Volume II, Groundwater Status Report.

-Although no new impacts to groundwater quality were discovered during 2004, groundwater quality continues to be impacted at four facilities, as follows: continued high levels of tritium at the g-2/VQ-12 area of the Alternating Gradient Synchrotron (AGS) facility; tritium at the Brookhaven Linac Isotope Producer (BLIP) facility, and low-level VOCs at the Motor Pool/Facility Maintenance area and the Service Station.
-Significant monitoring results for these areas are described below.
+Although no new impacts to groundwater quality were discovered during 2005, groundwater quality continues to be impacted at four facilities: continued high levels of tritium at the g-2/VQ-12 area of the Alternating Gradient Synchrotron (AGS) facility; tritium at the Brookhaven Linac Isotope Producer (BLIP) facility; low-level VOCs at the Motor Pool/Facility Maintenance area; and low levels of VOCs at the Service Station.
+Monitoring results for these areas are described below.